Go on to Part Five

 Theater

-band did an in-store promotional appearance at a nearby record store called
+did an in-store promotional appearance at a nearby record store called Record

-seems the turnout to meet the band was minimal, perhaps because it was a Friday
+turnout to meet the band was minimal, perhaps because it was a Friday and many

-and many were at school or work.
-An
+were at school or work.
+An employee at

-GG signed their name to a wall of visiting bands.
-This same employee recalls the handwriting
+their name to a wall of visiting bands, signing the phrase “Gentle Giant not

 Cleveland ad Oct.
 18, 1974